Social Work Program

 Trevecca Nazarene University's Social Work Program has been officially accepted into candidacy for accreditation by the Council on Social Work Education.

-Trevecca Nazarene University and the Tennessee Chapter of Children's Advocacy Centers are hosting an adult child abuse prevention program on Friday October 25th from 9 AM until 12 PM.
+Trevecca Nazarene University and the Tennessee Chapter of Children's Advocacy Centers hosted an adult child abuse prevention program on Friday October 25, 2013.
 Stewards of Children teaches adults how to prevent, recognize and react responsibly to child sexual abuse.

 - Trevecca Nazarene University's Social Work Program has been officially accepted into candidacy for accreditation by the Council on Social Work Education.